 “Yanno that gorgeous looking apple that you bite into it and it’s rotten?
 That’s what my work is about.
-I’m fascinated in things, people, situations seeming like they’re one thing but then turns out they’re the polar opposite.
+I’m fascinated in objects, people, situations seeming like they’re one thing but then turns out they’re the polar opposite; whilst coexistening in this universe.
 Growing up I was obsessed with the film Catch Me if You Can; the ability and possibility of becoming whatever and whoever you wish.
 Telephone boxes are continuously saluted throughout my work as they are the epitome of what Council Baby stands for; their exterior holds abandonment of dated street furniture, yet in the inside they hold so many beautiful and important conversations.”

 Glasgow School of Art, Sculpture and Environmental Art Graduate, 2020